jsa2/aad-auth-n-z/readme.md

 [Enable Azure Active Directory (Azure AD) Conditional Access Policy (CAP) validation](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops#security-policies)
 - *this policy is set to off by default and only applies to other authentication methods aside from the web flow.*

+##### FootNote
+¹ If you have 'all apps' type Conditional Access Policy, web flows are already protected by Conditional Access, regardless of the CAP setting in Azure Devops.
+Review carefully any PAT token usage, before enabling the policy: [example](guides/devopsCAP.md)

 ---